-eight inside directors and four outside directors, discussions at the board of directors are becoming more animated.
+The Company is complying with corporate governance as a company with auditors.
 Mr. Mineo Fukuda, an outside director, successively filled the post of director at Recruit Holdings Co., Ltd., KADOKAWA CORPORATION, and Jupiter Telecommunications Co., Ltd. He has extensive experience in the media industry.
 Mr. Yoshinari Noguchi, an auditor, has long experience in internal audits at Oracle Corporation.